|Field 1: Ploughing

-3. TOOLS FOR SOWING SEED
+4. TOOLS FOR SOWING GOSPEL SEEDS

-Jesus is our example.
-Read up on his methods and ask for wisdom to reproduce them.
-Nothing beats his methods.
-But before beginning the task of sowing Gospel seeds here are some training ideas that will help you to maximise your results:
+Before beginning the task of sowing Gospel seeds here are some training ideas that will help you to maximise your results:

 - Learn to hear and understand the promptings of the Holy Spirit.
 Follow them!

 - Pray for the lost, for you family, for your contacts, anybody God puts on your heart.